When should I declare my major/minor in Italian Studies?

 Can I double major in Italian Studies?

 Yes!
 We have many double majors (Stern, GLS, Economics, etc).
 We think it’s great when students double major.
-If you are double majoring, we do encourage you to meet in-person with Elisa so that way she can help make sure you’re on track and are using your credits as efficiently as possible.
+If you are double majoring, we do encourage you to meet in-person with our department so that way we can help make sure you’re on track and are using your credits as efficiently as possible.

 Can GLS Students double major?